Cameronsplaze/AWS-ContainerManager/README.md

 ### Phase 5, Add tests

 - Good chance to figure out how CDK wants you to design tests.
 There's a pre-defined folder from `cdk init` in the repo too.
+- Add Tags to stack/application, might help with analyzing costs and such.
+  - Add `awsApplication` tag, see if it creates a [myApplication](https://aws.amazon.com/blogs/aws/new-myapplications-in-the-aws-management-console-simplifies-managing-your-application-resources/) automatically.
+  - Add Generic stack tags, to help recognize the stack in the console.

 ----